-Did you think that you had learned how to identify poison ivy once and for all after you had memorized the rhyme "leaves of three, let it be"?
-Well, think again!
+Don't think that you've learned how to identify poison ivy once and for all after you've memorized the rhyme "leaves of three, let it be!"
 There are plenty of look-alikes that bear foliage comprised of three leaflets.
-You must take your identification efforts to the next level if you wish to venture out into the brush with the confidence that you can sidestep this menace -- thereby avoiding getting the rash -- or to hunt down the plant on your property and remove it safely.
+You must take your identification efforts to the next level if you wish to venture out into the brush with the confidence that you can sidestep this perennial menace (thereby avoiding getting the rash) or hunt down the plant on your property and remove it safely.

-But while look-alikes make it difficult to identify poison ivy, they are far from being the sole roadblock.
-The fact is, Rhus radicans or Toxicodendron radicans (those are the names that botanists have applied to the weed over the years) does not always look the same.
+But while look-alikes make it difficult to identify poison ivy, they're far from being the sole roadblock.
+Rhus radicans (alternately called Toxicodendron radicans), itself doesn't always look the same.
 Its appearance can change:

 - From season to season